cfoust/cy/docs/src/api.md

 Some API functions, such as {{api style/render}}, accept colors as input. `cy` supports True Color colors specified in hexadecimal along with ANSI 16 and ANSI-256 colors.
 Under the hood, `cy` uses [charmbracelet/lipgloss](https://github.com/charmbracelet/lipgloss?tab=readme-ov-file#colors) and thus supports its color references.

-You can read more about color support in terminal emiulators [here](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797#color-codes).
+You can read more about color support in terminal emulators [here](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797#color-codes).

 Examples of valid colors: